Skip to Main Content

 Introduction

 This guide will provide the theater researcher with information to help locate and utilize a wide range of library and Internet resources.
 Theater research requires a different set of skills than other subject areas.
-This guide will help you to understand terminology, locate theatre history, biographical information, plays and playscripts, monologues, stage and technical resources, reviews and other resources.
+This guide will help you to understand terminology, locate theatre history, biographical information, plays and playscripts, monologues, stage and technical resources, reviews, and other resources.

 Use SouthernSearch to search for books, print journals, media, and other full text and library resources.
 Use the pull down menu to the right to select SCSU, CSCU, Course Reserves, etc. Limit and refine your search by selecting from the options on the left.